Sv443/BetterYTM/contributing.md

 > #### createCircularBtn()
 > Usage:
 > ```ts
-> unsafeWindow.BYTM.createCircularBtn(btnProps: {
->   title: string,
->   // either resourceName or src has to be specified:
->   resourceName: string | undefined,
->   src: string | undefined,
->   // either href or onClick has to be specified:
->   href: string | undefined,
->   onClick: (event: MouseEvent | KeyboardEvent) => void | undefined,
-> }): HTMLElement
+> unsafeWindow.BYTM.createCircularBtn(props: CircularBtnProps): Promise<HTMLElement>
 > ```
 >
-> Creates a circular button element that can be used to trigger an action or navigate to a different page.
+> Creates a circular button element containing an icon that can be used to trigger an action or navigate to a different page.
+>
+> Properties:
-> - `title` - The title of the button that is displayed when hovering over it.
+> - `title: string` - The title that is displayed when hovering over the button.
 Also used as a description for accessibility.
+> - either of:
-> - `resourceName` - The name of the resource to use as the button icon (`src` can't be specified).
+>   - `resourceName: string` - Name of the resource starting with `icon-` to use as the button icon (see [`src/assets/resources.json`](src/assets/resources.json))
-> - `src` - The URL of the image to use as the button icon (`resourceName` can't be specified).
+>   - `src: string | Promise<string>` - URL of the image to use as the button icon
+> - either of:
-> - `href` - The URL to navigate to when the button is interacted with (`onClick` can't be specified).
+>   - `href: string` - URL to navigate to when the button is clicked or interacted with.
-> - `onClick` - The function that is called when the button is clicked or interacted with (`href` can't be specified).
+>   - `onClick: (evt: MouseEvent | KeyboardEvent) => void` - Function that's called when the button is clicked or interacted with
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >